-- 3.1 For applications for planning permission for the following development types, a speaking slot shall be a maximum of five minutes each: - a residential development containing 200 or more new dwellings or, where the number of dwellings is not given, the site area is 4 hectares or more; - the erection of a building or buildings with a gross floor space of 10,000 square metres or more or, where the floor space is not given, the site area is 2 hectares or more. - 3.2 For all other items, a speaking slot shall be a maximum of three minutes each.

-- 3.3 Subject always to the provisions of para 6.2, for each planning application there are up to five separate speaking slots in the following order, allocated to: - 1.
+- 3.1 For applications for planning permission for the following development types, a speaking slot shall be a maximum of five minutes each: - a residential development containing 200 or more new dwellings or, where the number of dwellings is not given, the site area is 4 hectares or more; or - the erection of a building or buildings with a gross floor space of 10,000 square metres or more or, where the floor space is not given, the site area is 2 hectares or more. - 3.2 For all other items, a speaking slot shall be a maximum of three minutes each. - 3.3 Subject always to the notification and registration requirements in paragraphs 3.6 and 3.8 there are up to five separate speaking slots in the following order, allocated to: - 1.
 Objectors - 2.
-The applicant or his/her agent/representative/supporters hereinafter referred to as the Applicant - The Member of Parliament for the constituency within which the application site is situated where they have clearly indicated that they wish to address the Committee in accordance with the Committee Consideration Referral Criteria (Rule 2.22) - hereinafter referred to as the MP - 4.
-The Member of the Greater London Assembly for the constituency within which the application site is situated where they have clearly indicated that they wish to address the Committee in accordance with the Committee Consideration Referral Criteria (Rule 2.20) hereinafter referred to as the GLA Member - 5.
-A Member for the ward within which the application site is situated or adjoins who has clearly indicated that they wish the application to be referred to Committee for consideration in accordance with the Committee ConsiderationReferral Criteria (Rule 2.18) hereinafter referred to as a Ward Member or (b) has clearly indicated that they wish to address the Committee regarding a major application which has automatically been referred to Committee - 3.4 Where a planning application is reported on the "Planning Applications for Decision" part of the agenda, all of the individuals and organisations who have expressed views (by letter or email) on the application will be sent a letter/email that informs them that the application will be considered by Committee.
+The applicant or his/her agent/representative/supporters hereinafter referred to as the Applicant - 3.
+The MP for the constituency within which the application site is situated (or immediately adjoins) where they have clearly indicated that they wish to address the Committee in accordance with the Committee Referral Criteria - 4.
+The Member of the Greater London Assembly for the constituency within which the application site is situated where they have clearly indicated that they wish to address the Committee in accordance with the Committee Referral Criteria - 5.
+A Member for the ward within which the application site is situated or immediately adjoins who has clearly indicated that they wish the application to be referred to Committee for consideration in accordance with the Committee or (b) has clearly indicated that they wish to address the Committee regarding a major application which has automatically been referred to Committee - 3.4 Where a planning application is reported on the "Planning Applications for Decision" part of the agenda, all of the individuals and organisations who have expressed views (by letter or email) on the application will be sent a letter/email that informs them that the application will be considered by Committee.
 The applicant (or his/her agent) will be sent a similar letter/email.
 The Ward Member, GLA Member and MP (where appropriate) will also be sent such a letter/email.
 The letter/email will also explain the provisions regarding public speaking. - 3.5 Requests to address Committee will not be accepted prior to the publication of the agenda.